What Is Braille?

 How Was Braille Invented?

 Louis Braille was born in Coupvray, France, on January 4, 1809.
 He attended the National Institute for Blind Youth in Paris, France, as a student.
+At that time, books were created using raised print which was laborious to produce, hard to read, and difficult for individuals to write.
 While attending the Institute, Braille yearned for more books to read.
-He experimented with ways to make an alphabet that was easy to read with the fingertips.
+He experimented with ways to create an alphabet that was easy to read with the fingertips.
 The writing system he invented, at age fifteen, evolved from the tactile "Ecriture Nocturne" (night writing) code invented by Charles Barbier for sending military messages that could be read on the battlefield at night, without light.
-Learn more about the creation of the braille code by exploring the Louis Braille Online Museum.
+Learn more about the creation of the braille code by exploring AFB's Louis Braille Online Museum.

 How Is Braille Written?

-When every letter of every word is expressed in braille, it is referred to as Grade 1 braille.
-Very few books or other reading material are transcribed in Grade 1 braille.
-However, many newly blinded adults find this useful for labeling personal or kitchen items.
+When every letter of every word is expressed in braille, it is referred to as uncontracted braille.
+Some books for young children are written in uncontracted braille although it is less widely used for reading material meant for adults.
+However, many newly blinded adults find uncontracted braille useful for labeling personal or kitchen items when they are first learning braille.

-The system used for reproducing most textbooks and publications is known as Grade 2 braille.
+The standard system used for reproducing most textbooks and publications is known as contracted braille.
 In this system cells are used individually or in combination with others to form a variety of contractions or whole words.
-For example, in Grade 1 braille the phrase you like him requires twelve cell spaces.
+For example, in uncontracted braille the phrase you like him requires twelve cell spaces.
 It would look like this:

 you like him